semjerome/Jerome/README.md

 ####2.4.1 Operating Environment

-In order to use this product, you will need a wokring car and an android phone or tablet and has android API 19 (Android 4.4 KitKat) or above.
-Although it is not required to have an immediate Internet connection, you will need one when trying to synchronize the hardware with the database.
+To fully utilize this product you will need an Android device (Tablet or phone) on the OS android 4.4 KitKat and above (API 19 and above).
+This product does not require constant internet connection.
+An Internet connection is only required when you need to synchronize the hardware with the database.

 ####2.4.2 Safety Consideration